UniversalDevicesInc/udi-poly-airscape/README.md

 # Airscape NodeServer

-This is a Polyglot V2 Nodeserver for the ISY 994i to control [Airscape Whold House Fans](https://airscapefans.com/) using the [Gen 2 Controls API](https://blog.airscapefans.com/archives/gen-2-controls-api).
+This is a Polyglot V2 Nodeserver for the ISY 994i to control [Airscape Whole House Fans](https://airscapefans.com/) using the [Gen 2 Controls API](https://blog.airscapefans.com/archives/gen-2-controls-api).
 If you don't already own one of these awesome fans, you can not purchase the Gen 2 controller online, you have to call them.

 ## Information